Adjustable versus fixed loans

-You might choose a fixed-rate loan in order to lock in a low rate.
-Borrowers select fixed-rate loans when interest rates are low and they want to lock in at the lower rate.
-For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer greater consistency in monthly payments.
-If you currently have an Adjustable Rate Mortgage (ARM), we'd love to assist you in locking a fixed-rate at a favorable rate.
-Call Ward Kilduff Mortgage at (860) 658-7100 for details.
+You can choose a fixed-rate loan in order to lock in a low rate.
+Borrowers choose fixed-rate loans because interest rates are low and they want to lock in the low rate.
+For homeowners who have an ARM now, refinancing with a fixed-rate loan can offer more consistency in monthly payments.
+If you currently have an Adjustable Rate Mortgage (ARM), we can assist you in locking a fixed-rate at the best rate currently available.
+Call Ward Kilduff Mortgage at (860) 658-7100 to discuss how we can help.

-Most ARMs feature this cap, so they can't go up over a certain amount in a given period.
-There may be a cap on how much your interest rate can increase in one period.
-For example: no more than a couple percent per year, even though the underlying index increases by more than two percent.
-Your loan may feature a "payment cap" that instead of capping the interest rate directly, caps the amount your monthly payment can increase in one period.
-Almost all ARMs also cap your rate over the duration of the loan period.
+Most Adjustable Rate Mortgages are capped, which means they won't go up over a specific amount in a given period.
+Some ARMs won't increase more than 2% per year, regardless of the underlying interest rate.
+Your loan may have a "payment cap" that instead of capping the interest rate directly, caps the amount your payment can increase in one period.
+Most ARMs also cap your rate over the life of the loan period.

-ARMs usually start at a very low rate that usually increases as the loan ages.
+ARMs most often feature their lowest, most attractive rates at the start of the loan.
+They guarantee the lower interest rate from a month to ten years.
 You've probably read about 5/1 or 3/1 ARMs.
-For these loans, the initial rate is fixed for three or five years.
-It then adjusts every year.
-These kinds of loans are fixed for a number of years (3 or 5), then adjust.
-These loans are often best for people who expect to move within three or five years.
-These types of adjustable rate loans most benefit borrowers who plan to sell their house or refinance before the loan adjusts.
+For these loans, the initial rate is set for three or five years.
+After this period it adjusts every year.
+These types of loans are fixed for a number of years (3 or 5), then they adjust after the initial period.
+Loans like this are often best for people who expect to move in three or five years.
+These types of ARMs are best for people who plan to move before the loan adjusts.

-You might choose an Adjustable Rate Mortgage to get a very low introductory rate and count on moving, refinancing or absorbing the higher rate after the introductory rate expires.
-ARMs can be risky when property values decrease and borrowers can't sell or refinance their loan.
+You might choose an Adjustable Rate Mortgage to take advantage of a very low introductory rate and plan on moving, refinancing or absorbing the higher rate after the introductory rate expires.
+ARMs can be risky if property values go down and borrowers can't sell their home or refinance their loan.